top of page

 Or a deferral.
 Now what?

-I can guide you on what steps to take (or not take) next.
+I can guide you on what steps to take (or not) next.
 I can teach how to craft a compelling letter of continued interest, whether to request a change of admission term for a greater chance of admission, and whether the school will accept new test scores, additional recommendations, or supporting documents.

 I can also help guide you on how to move forward while in the "waiting space" so as not to lose opportunities and schools that have already issued an invitation.
 Deferrals and waitlists can be emotionally difficult spaces, but together we can chart the right path out of the uncertain waters.